sriksmachi/sriksml/azureml/README.md

-Note: This folder contains code samples which are applicable to Azure ML only.
+**Note**: This folder contains code samples which are applicable to Azure ML only.

 ## Introduction